PatReis/fav_reps/README.md

 The recipes can be searched, sorted and also filtered by their assigned topics.
 They are rendered in an HTML template from the database with ingredients calculated based on the number of persons.
 Topics are to be created by the admin ``python manage.py createsuperuser`` .
 And by visiting the `/admin` url.
 You can also access/export the database via REST API at url `/api` and `/api/recipes` in json format.
-In the latest version you have to create a user account to post your recipes and rate other users recipes.

 Example of the website.